 If you want to use a TPP, this agreement between us still applies.
 When you sign up to use TPP services you need to give the TPP your permission for them to do these activities on your account.
+TPPs need to be authorised or have permission from the UK Regulator, the Financial Conduct Authority (FCA), to carry out their services.
 You should check the information the TPP gives you carefully to make sure they're authorised.
-If they're in the UK, they should be authorised by or registered with the Financial Conduct Authority (the FCA).
-If they're outside the UK but in the EEA it should be regulated by an EEA regulator.
 If you give your security details to a TPP, we'll assume that it's you who's allowing us to let them see information about your accounts and to initiate payments.
 You'll be responsible for any payments made as a result.
 But if we're aware that an unauthorised third party is using your security details, we'll block access to your accounts.

-If you notice a problem with a payment while using a TPP, please contact us right away.
+If you notice a problem with a payment while using a TPP, contact us right away.